Training Dataset Dumper Tutorial#

 - Run another test job using a different configuration.

-Hint: how can I run a test job?
+Hint: How can I run a test job?

 The documentation includes instructions for running your first test job.
 Make sure to use the -h